 Details of supporters:

-The application will require: Name, title, email address, and phone number of two people who are familiar with your work and can comment on your abilities and potential as a journalist.
+The application will require: Name, title, email address, and phone number of one referee who is familiar with your work and can recommend on your abilities and potential as a journalist.

 If you work at an established media outlet: